isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-the-making-of-xin-ke-.md

 In May 1927, Liu was forced by personal circumstances to close his film production company for good.
 He had planned to produce a second feature, *A Difficult Time* (行不得也哥哥), but shooting was never completed.
 Liu tried to revive his film production business in 1929, but he would not make another motion picture again.

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">
-This essay is abridged from the recently published book, <i>Xin Ke: The Story of Singapore and Malaya’s First Feature Film</i><br><br>
 <img style="width: 350px; height: 350px;" src="/images/Vol-15-issue-3/the-making-of-xin-ke/XinKe10.JPG"><br>
-(新客: 新马首部长篇电影的故事) (2019), written by Yvonne Ng Uhde and Jan Uhde, edited by Toh Hun Ping, Lucien Low and Jocelyn Lau, and published by Kucinta Books.
-It retails for $28 at major bookshops and is also available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (Call nos.: RSING 791.43095957 UHD and SING 791.43095957 UHD).
+This essay is abridged from the recently published book, <i>Xin Ke: The Story of Singapore and Malaya’s First Feature Film</i> (新客: 新马首部长篇电影的故事) (2019), written by Yvonne Ng Uhde and Jan Uhde, edited by Toh Hun Ping, Lucien Low and Jocelyn Lau, and published by Kucinta Books.
+It retails for $28 at major bookshops and is also available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries ([Call nos.: RSING 791.43095957 UHD and SING 791.43095957 UHD](https://eservice.nlb.gov.sg/item_holding.aspx?bid=203916571)).
 </span>
 <br>
 <div style="background-color: white;">